andredms/blog/_posts/2021-07-09-ios-forensics.md

 ```/private/var/Library/Caches/locationd```

 Applications such as Camera often store the longitude and latitude of where a photo was taken.
-The ```consolidated.db``` file contains geolocation data for every cell tower the iOS device utilises.
+The ```consolidated.db``` file contains geolocation data for every cell tower the iOS device has ever utilised.
 Tools such as [iPhone Tracker](peterwarden.github.com/iPhoneTracker) pull the aforementioned file and provide a graphical display of where the iOS device has been.

 # Tools
 There are a variety of tools, that all use different methods that can be used in a forensics investigation on a seized iOS device: